logiquebox/chapter-leads-hub/docs/post-event-template.md

 _Did all your plans before the event (schedule, budget, logistics, e.t.c) work well during the event?
 What didn't work well?_

-_Feel free to share your positive and negative experiences here with maybe bullet points._
+_Feel free to share your positive and negative experiences here with bullet points._

 ## TIL (Today I Learned) ⚪️